 Theory

 This has two major meanings, the lay-person’s and the scientist’s.
 The lay meaning of the term is an idea that is shaky at best and downright silly at worse.
-Statements such as “he has a theory that the earth is flat” or I have a theory that if a bet the number 8 horse on the 8th day of the month I’ll win” are both of this type.
+Statements such as “he has a theory that the earth is flat” or I have a theory that if I bet on the number 8 horse on the 8th day of the month, I’ll win eight times what I bet” are both of this type.
 It is most certainly not the scientific meaning of the word.
 This leads to opponents of the theory to say “well it’s only a theory” as if it had no basis.
-But this is exactly similar to say that Newton’s theory of gravity is only a good idea and that is rationally debatable.
+But this is exactly similar to say that Newton’s theory of gravity is only a good idea that is rationally debatable.

-The scientific meaning of the term is that it is over-riding concept that includes many other concepts and laws and that it has been successfully tested many many times and has never once been shown to fail any test.
-Such theories include relativity, quantum mechanics, gravity and evolution.
+The scientific meaning of the term is that it is the over-arching concept that includes many other concepts and laws and that it has been successfully tested many, many times and has never once been shown to fail any test.
+Such theories include plate tectonics, cell theory, atomic theory, relativity, quantum mechanics, gravity and evolution.
 The scientific theory is the ultimate statement of how things are and how they work and are only accepted as theories after intensely hard work, long times and much testing and are usually based on mathematics or at least use mathematics in their formulation.

+"...facts and theories are different things, not rungs in a hierarchy of increasing certainty.
+Facts are the world's data.
+Theories are structures of ideas that explain and interpret facts” Stephen Jay Gould.

-In addition a theory must be falsifiable, that is there must be a way of testing the theory to disprove it so all theories are conditional but the odds of something like relativity, quantum mechanics and evolution being disproved are extremely low.
+In addition, a theory must be falsifiable, that is there must be a way of testing the theory to disprove it so all theories are conditional but the odds of something like relativity, quantum mechanics and evolution being disproved are extremely low.
 We really do not have theories in physical therapy or even in medicine even though many medical treatments have been established by experiment as sound they have not as yet reached a number or a broadness that an over-arching statement of how medicine works can be made.
+Germ theory is defined as The theory (coherent scientific explanation of an observable fact) that some diseases are caused by microorganisms.
+It’s not that the theory is on shaky grounds but the word ‘some’ doesn’t do it any favors as to rigor.

 Theories subsume laws and other theories.
 Newton’s theory of gravity contained his Laws of Gravity and for about three and a half centuries was unchallenged then Einstein’s general theory of relativity swallowed Newton’s theory and made his Law more precise and more general to the extremely large and fast.
 It was not that Newton’s theory was wrong it just didn’t go far enough and incorporated less conditions than did Einstein’s.